 The new Xbox Series X and Series S have arrived, but Microsoft will continue to support the Xbox One for a long time for those who have never purchased a console at launch.
-Despite several software updates since its debut, gamers continue to report several console issues such as xbox one won’t turn on but beeps.
+Despite several software updates since its debut, gamers continue to report several console issues, such as an Xbox One that won’t turn on but is beeping.

 One of the most prevalent complaints from gamers is that the console beeps but does not start.
 Luckily, you can fix this by following a few simple steps.
 If you’re having issues, read this guide to figure out why they’re happening and how to fix them.

-Why is xbox one won’t turn on but beeps
+Why Xbox one won’t turn on but beeps

 You may be wondering why your console isn’t booting up or what the beeping indicates.
 This often happens with consoles and other game systems for the following reasons: